 This I remember well.
 It’s hard to shine a light on the fact that some of these friendships will be lifelong.
 They might have a friend now that would walk through fire for them.
-They will see them through good and bad and they will have their back and it will be unfathomable how life could continue without one another.
+They will see them through good and bad, and they will have their back, and it will be unfathomable how life could continue without one another.

-They think I “just don’t understand.”
 And I don’t.
-I don’t understand all of their experience and I really wouldn’t want to.
-I remember the teen years but it this ain’t your mother’s teen years.
+I don’t understand all of their experience, and I really wouldn’t want to.
+I remember the teen years, but this isn’t your mother’s teen years.
 I think it is worse.

 OH MY GOD.
 Who can live like this?
 The teenagers.
 They live like this.
 A lot of them.

-The pressure they feel is product heavy and process light.
+The pressure they feel is product-heavy and process-light.
 Achieve, achieve, achieve.
 There are posters at our local high school boasting that it has been ranked “One of the most challenging high schools in America.”
 Maybe that inspires?
-It only depresses me and I don’t even have to go to school there.
+It only depresses me, and I don’t even have to go to school there.

 I never thought that would be my role.
 I never thought I would want them to achieve less and work on cultivating more joy.
 I thought I would be cracking the whip.
 But the world is already set on whipping them.
 They need encouragement.
 They need a freaking break.

 I think about that family in church.
 Maybe one of the kids had to be dragged out of bed to make it on time.
 Maybe one had been grounded for a week and slept in the clothes they were wearing.
-Maybe one was there of his own free will but was about to pick an epic fight on the ride home.
-Maybe all three of them had headphones in the entire ride to and from.
+Maybe one was there of free will but was about to pick an epic fight on the ride home.
+Maybe all three had headphones in the entire ride to and from.
 Maybe that mother was just sitting there for one quiet hour like I do now and think…

 -Well (*sigh)…at least we are here.